Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max(smiles): I guess I'm famous/admired even by other Cybervators

-Minia thinks about has the tables has turned

-(flashback scene){

-Minia protects a bullied Max who was once fat and bald as a  as she reflects back on far he has come along

-}

 Soon after Jax apears to help as well

 Max and Jax fight together but separatly as neither wants help from the other

 Max is surprised to find that Airiona is a Cyvolter and stops Jax from finishing her or cuting her tail off leting her escape.
 Jax is enraged by this Max exclaims that she is not a bad.
-Jax Responds that she tried to kill Minia how is she not a bad guy
+Jax Responds that she tried to kill Te Cybervator how is she not a bad guy

 ### 7. Approach To The Inmost Cave
 Episodes: 19, 20, 21, 22